-As required, WQBELs included in the Order and Appendices 2 through 13 are consistent with the assumptions and requirements of the available WLAs assigned to MS4 discharges in the Santa Ana Region, which have been established in numerous TMDLs.
+As required, WQBELs included in the Order and Appendices 2 through 14 are consistent with the assumptions and requirements of the available WLAs assigned to MS4 discharges in the Santa Ana Region, which have been established in numerous TMDLs.
 The WQBELs are located in the Appendices for each TMDL.

-A TMDL is the sum of the allowable pollutant loads of a single pollutant from all contributing point sources (waste load allocations), non-point sources (load allocations), the contribution from background sources, and a margin of safety.
+A TMDL is the sum of the allowable pollutant loads of a single pollutant from all contributing point sources (WLAs), non-point sources (load allocations), the contribution from background sources, and a margin of safety.
 (40 CFR § 130.2(i).)
-MS4 discharges are considered point source discharges and are assigned waste load allocations (WLAs).
+MS4 discharges are considered point source discharges and are assigned WLAs (WLAs).
 A TMDL is a tool for implementing water quality standards and is based on the relationship between pollution sources and receiving water quality.
 The TMDL establishes the allowable pollutant loads from various sources to a waterbody and thereby provides the basis to establish water quality-based controls or effluent limitations.
 TMDLs may also include deadlines for attainment of WLAs and specify actions needed as part of an implementation plan.

 The WLAs, TMDL targets, and other requirements are established in the Basin Plan as part of a TMDL.
-The WQBELs in Appendices 2 through 13 are based on the WLAs, deadlines to attain the WLA if specified in the TMDL, and other requirements in the Basin Plan.
+The WQBELs in Appendices 2 through 14 are based on the WLAs, deadlines to attain the WLA if specified in the TMDL, and other requirements in the Basin Plan.
 The targets are not incorporated into the Order as WQBELs.
 However, attainment of TMDL targets may be used to demonstrate attainment of WLAs.
 The total combined load allocations and WLAs for other sources in the TMDLs watershed are also not used as WQBELs in the Order.
 The attainment of the total load allocations for all sources to a receiving waterbody may also be used to demonstrate attainment of the WQBEL.
 Allowing the Permittees to use targets and total load allocations allows the different dischargers in a watershed to integrate their controls through cooperative efforts.
 This may occur through pollution offsets, pollution trading, or other means.

 Some TMDLs have final compliance deadlines that are expected to fall within the term of the Order.
-For these, the Appendices allow an alternative, BMP-based approach through an approved Watershed Management Plan (WMP) to comply with the applicable WQBEL up until the final compliance deadline.
+For these, the Appendices allow an alternative, BMP-based approach through the development and implementation of an approved Watershed Management Plan (WMP) to comply with the applicable WQBEL up until the final compliance deadline.

 TMDLs are subject to changes through amendments to the Basin Plan.
 If a TMDL is changed, the Order may need to be updated so that the WQBELs implement relevant changes.
-The WQBELs for each TMDL in the Order are organized into the Appendices to simplify editing of the Order following its initial adoption.
+Changes that could occur to the TMDLs include the use of alternative indicators for pathogens, extensions of compliance dates, allowances of BMP-based compliance approaches after the compliance date, and changes to the waste load allocation values and measured parameters.
+Until these changes are made through the Basin Plan amendment process, this Order implements the Basin Plan as it is.
+The WQBELs for each TMDL in the Order are organized into the Appendices to simplify editing of the Order following its initial adoption if relevant changes are made to any TMDL.
+If a TMDL is adopted for a new pollutant-water body combination, a new Appendix may be added to the Order.

-Monitoring to demonstrate attainment of WQBELs is controlled by the requirements of Monitoring and Reporting Program R8-2024-0001.
+Monitoring to demonstrate attainment of WQBELs is controlled by the requirements of Monitoring and Reporting Program R8-2026-0034.
 The monitoring, analysis, and reporting must be adequate to reach conclusions about compliance with the WQBELs.
 Determinations regarding compliance with WQBELs will be made based on methods that have been approved by the Executive Officer following public notice.